aerickt/lapwing-for-beginners/src/Chapter-08.md

 * pair
 * pear

-We can't assign the outline `PAEUR` to both of these words, so we will need a different vowel chord to differentiate the two.
+The `PAEUR` outline cannot be assigned to both of these words.
 This is where `AE` comes into play.
 It is a secondary chord that can represent the same vowel as `AEU` when there is conflict.

 In these conflicts involving the "long a" sound, one word will use `AEU`.
 This is the word with higher priority.
 The other word will use `AE`; this is the word with lower priority.
-We use spellings to determine the priority to assign to a word.
+Spelling is used to determine the priority to assign to a word.

 ### Highest priority: "ai" or "ei" spellings